Volcanoes: Definition, Types, & Facts

 In the deep of the earth, it is too hot so some rocks start melting slowly and become a thick liquid, that substance is termed magma.
-As the magma is lighter than solid rock around it, it rises and collects in the magma chamber.
+As the magma is lighter than the solid rock around it, it rises and collects in the magma chamber.

 Types of Volcanos

-When the magma erupts as lava on the earth’s surface, different types of volcanoes formed on the basis of viscosity, magma, amount of gas in the magma, the composition found in magma, and the way of magma by which reached on the surface.
+When the magma erupts as lava on the earth’s surface, different types of volcanoes formed on the basis of viscosity, magma, amount of gas in the magma, the composition found in magma, and the way of magma by which reached the surface.

 - Shield Volcano